SNidhal/ASN1SparkDatasource/README.md

 * `schemaFilePath`: the path of the file that contain the schema definition (currently supports scala and java).
 * `customDecoderLanguage`: the language in which the custom decoder is written.
 * `customDecoder`: the fully qualified name of the user custom decoder.
+* `precisionFactor`: the number of next records to check the start position for splitting, by default equal to 5 .

 ### Scala API